Energy policy of the European Union: Earlier proposals

 The possible principles of Energy Policy for Europe were elaborated at the commission's green paper A European Strategy for Sustainable, Competitive and Secure Energy on 8 March 2006.
 As a result of the decision to develop a common energy policy, the first proposals, Energy for a Changing World were published by the European Commission, following a consultation process, on 10 January 2007.

 It is claimed that they will lead to a 'post-industrial revolution', or a low-carbon economy, in the European Union, as well as increased competition in the energy markets, improved security of supply, and improved employment prospects.
-The commission's proposals have been approved at a meeting of the European Council on 8 and 9 March 2007.
+The commission's proposals were approved at a meeting of the European Council on 8 and 9 March 2007.